DC Generations: Shattered-Forged mystery teammate, villain, and link to the Dark Knight Returns revealed

 However, last month Jurgens told Newsarama readers another unnamed hero is also part of the cast "who'll play a key part in the story and, we think, serve as a very pleasant, fun surprise for readers."

-That character, according to the solicitation copy for Forged #1 is Superboy, and if his brief appearance on the cover by Liam Sharp is any indication, it appears to be a teenaged, Smallville version of Clark Kent - as opposed to Kon-El or the current Jonathan Kent.
+That character, according to the solicitation copy for Forged #1 is Superboy, and it appears to be a teenage, Smallville version of Clark Kent - as opposed to Kon-El or the current Jonathan Kent.
 Clark's career as a teenage Superboy has at times been written in and out of DC continuity.

 DC's solicitation or Shattered #1 also kept the identity of its "mysterious" villain under wraps, and he too has been revealed in the Forged #1 solicitation as "Dominus," a Superman villain dating back to 1998 who mainly appeared in a story arc throughout all the Superman titles unofficially called 'The Dominus Effect.'